AC Reggiana 1919: Colors and badges

 The team's home jersey color is granata (maroon), hence the nickname "Granata" or "Regia".
 However, the team's shorts are traditionally dark blue, and their badge has traditionally been an orange football surrounded by the text: "Associazione Calcio Reggiana " surrounded by a Granata border.

 Stadium

 Reggiana played all of its matches in Stadio Mirabello until 1994, when it moved to a modern arena, Stadio Città del Tricolore (a site previously known as Stadio Giglio).
 The stadium was subsequently bought by U.S. Sassuolo Calcio.

 Fans

 Like other Italian cities, the birth of the "ultras" phenomenon in the 1980s also affected A.C.
 Reggiana.
 With Reggiana battling for Serie B and Cantine Riunite Reggio Emilia competing in Lega Basket Serie A, the youth of the city formed and gathered in ultras every Sunday.

 The leading group of Reggiana "Curva Sud" was "Ultras Ghetto", which was famous for its choreography.
-Since the late 1990s, the leading groups have been "Teste Quadre" and "Gruppo Vandelli", which situate themselves in the East Stand of the stadium.
+Since the late 1990s, the leading groups have been "Teste Quadre" in Curva Sud (South Stand) and "Gruppo Vandelli", which located themselves in the East Stand of the stadium before rejoining Curva Sud in 2025.
 Reggiana fans have always had good numbers on away days with a peak of 10,000 fans in Milan in 1994.